gborras10/Quantum-CVA/README.md

 The central software contribution is the reusable source package in `src/quantum_cva`.
 The repository is not a collection of isolated notebooks: it contains a public end-to-end quantum CVA pipeline that builds the classical benchmark, trains the quantum state and function encoders, composes the CVA circuit, and runs amplitude-estimation experiments with explicit accounting of queries, noise, calibration, and hardware constraints.

-This README describes the components that are part of the public project tree: source code, experiment scripts, selected data artifacts, references, and final plotting utilities.
+This README describes the components that are part of the public project tree: source code, experiment scripts, selected data artifacts, and final plotting utilities.

 </details>